 Keeping a journal is a habit that promotes happiness and gratitude, but it can also help encourage productivity; a must for anyone who finds themselves too pressed for time to get through their to-do list or who spends time procrastinating when they should be getting things done.
 It may not seem the most obvious of productivity tools compared to spreadsheets, reminders or traditional office amenities, but you’ll be surprised at its effectiveness.
 How does journaling to increase productivity work?
 The psychology behind it is actually really quite simple.
+In this article, we'll show you how it can be simple to use a journal to increase your productivity!

 When everything begins to get on top of you and life becomes busy or stressful, it can all too easily feel that there’s not enough hours in the day to get through everything you need to.
 Getting into a new habit and routine can seem nigh on impossible, but if you can take the time – or make the time – to journal regularly, you’re already well on the way to better prioritisation and time management skills as you adapt to new behaviours.